-- Private renters: 26% of households, or around 12,258 were renting privately from a landlord or letting agent, or were living “rent free”.
+- 32% of households (around 12,258) were renting privately from a landlord or letting agent, or were living “rent free”.

 I need advice, am homeless or might be…